lydiandy/vlang_note/content/x.md

 		ws.write(msg.bytes(), .text_frame) or {
 			panic('fail to write to websocket')
 		}
-		// sleep to give time to recieve response before send a new one time.sleep_ms(100)
+		// wait to give time to recieve response before send a new one time.wait(100*time.millisecond)
 	}
-	// sleep to give time to recieve response before asserts time.sleep_ms(500)
+	// wait to give time to recieve response before asserts time.wait(500*time.millisecond)
 }
 ```